 We will use Piazza (“http://piazza.com/”) for communication.
 All announcements will be sent to the class using Piazza.

-A group project will be assigned to each student (2 - 4 students in a group).
-Successful completion of the project includes an initial report, a presentation and a final report.
+A group project will be assigned to each student (2 - 3 students in a group, 4 students are not allowed without a strong justification).
+Successful completion of the project includes an preliminary report, a presentation and a final report.